playframework/playframework/documentation/manual/scalaGuide/main/tests/ScalaTest.md

 @[scalatest-stackspec](code-scalatestplus-play/StackSpec.scala)

-You can, of course, also [create your own base classes](http://scalatest.org/user_guide/defining_base_classes) instead of using `PlaySpec`.
+You can alternatively [define your own base classes](http://scalatest.org/user_guide/defining_base_classes) instead of using `PlaySpec`.

 You can run your tests with Play itself, or in IntelliJ IDEA (using the [Scala plugin](http://blog.jetbrains.com/scala/)) or in Eclipse (using the [Scala IDE](http://scala-ide.org/) and the [ScalaTest Eclipse plugin](http://scalatest.org/user_guide/using_scalatest_with_eclipse)).
 Please see the [[IDE page|IDE]] for more details.

 ### Matchers

-`PlaySpec` mixes in ScalaTest's [`MustMatchers`](http://doc.scalatest.org/2.1.0/index.html#org.scalatest.MustMatchers), so you can write assertions using ScalaTest's matchers DSL:
+`PlaySpec` mixes in ScalaTest's [`MustMatchers`](http://doc.scalatest.org/2.1.5/index.html#org.scalatest.MustMatchers), so you can write assertions using ScalaTest's matchers DSL:

 ```scala
 "Hello world" must endWith ("world")
 ```

-For more information, see the documentation for [`MustMatchers`](http://doc.scalatest.org/2.1.0/index.html#org.scalatest.MustMatchers).
+For more information, see the documentation for [`MustMatchers`](http://doc.scalatest.org/2.1.5/index.html#org.scalatest.MustMatchers).

 ### Mockito

 You can use mocks to isolate unit tests against external dependencies.
 For example, if your class depends on an external `DataService` class, you can feed appropriate data to your class without instantiating a `DataService` object.

-ScalaTest provides integration with [Mockito](https://code.google.com/p/mockito/) via its [`MockitoSugar`](http://doc.scalatest.org/2.1.0/index.html#org.scalatest.mock.MockitoSugar) trait.
+ScalaTest provides integration with [Mockito](https://code.google.com/p/mockito/) via its [`MockitoSugar`](http://doc.scalatest.org/2.1.5/index.html#org.scalatest.mock.MockitoSugar) trait.

 To use Mockito, mix `MockitoSugar` into your test class: